Heterochromia: The Science Behind Your Beautifully Mismatched Eyes

 Types of Heterochromia

 There are mainly three variations of heterochromia- complete, central and sectoral.
-All these three types are triggered due to melanin deposits in the iris.
-But, all of them differ in appearance.
+All three types are triggered due to melanin deposits in the iris.
+But all of them differ in appearance.

 1. Complete Heterochromia

-When the eyes appear different in colour, it’s known as complete heterochromia.
+When both your eyes appear completely different in colour, it’s known as complete heterochromia.
 For example, one may look blue and the other one brown.
-Every one in six Siberian huskies has central heterochromia eyes.
+This condition usually happens before birth due to a genetic mutation, or can be developed later due to an injury or illness.

 2. Central Heterochromia